 So this is a less obvious myth, but no less harmful to successfully navigating grants and funding.
 Grants generally have multiple categories which grant seekers can apply under.
 For example, there’s a grant listed on GrantWatch.com with this description: “Grants ranging from $3,000 to $15,000 to North Carolina nonprofit organizations and government agencies for new or existing programs that make a positive impact on the lives women and girls in Avery, Ashe, or Watauga Counties”.
-This grant is listed in the grants for women on the website but is cross-listed for other categories such as children, community service, secondary education, and youth/out-of-school-youth, among others.
+This grant is listed in the grants for women on the website but is cross-listed for other categories such as children, community service, secondary education, and youth, among others.

 4) Re-applying for a Grant Next Cycle is a Waste of Time: